Andre-lab/evodock/README.md

 Installation time should only take a couple of seconds but downloading the required pacakges and installing them can take several minutes.

-# Preprocessing structures
+## Preprocessing structures

-The following describes how to prepare input structures or ensembles from AlphaFold to EvoDOCK
+The following describes how to prepare input structures and creating ensembles from AlphaFold to EvoDOCK

-## Prepacking structures
+### Prepacking structures
 Before running EvoDOCK, it is important to pack the sidechains (prepacking) of the input structures (takes several seconds):

 ```console
 python ./scripts/prepacking.py --file <input_file>
 ```

-## Converting AlphaFold predictions to an EvoDOCK ensemble
+### Converting AlphaFold predictions to an EvoDOCK ensemble

 `scripts/af_to_evodock.py` converts AlphaFold2 and AlphaFold-Multimer predictions to an EvoDOCK ensemble.
 The script is well documented.
 Use `python scripts/af_to_evodock.py -h` to see more.
-The structures of the output ensemble will already be prepacked and running ```prepacking.py```.
+The structures of the output ensemble will already be prepacked and running ```prepacking.py``` is not nescesarry.

 Below, 2 examples of running the script for creating an ensemble for Local assembly or Global assembly is given.
 You need to download `af_data.tar` [here](https://zenodo.org/doi/10.5281/zenodo.8047513).

-Unzip it with
+Unzip it wit:

 ```console
 tar -xf af_data.tar